mfherbst/debian-preansible/README.md

 ## RootOnly
 Install a machine, ready for ``ansible``, which only has a ``root`` but no other user accounts.
 During installation it will ask the following:
+  - Hostname
   - Password for ``root``
   - Partitioning of your hard drives
+  - Location where to install grub
 After the installation ``root`` login is possible on the terminal via the provided password and login via ``ssh`` is possible using the preseeded ssh keys.

 ## RootOnlyNoAsk
 Completely automated install yielding a ``root`` account, but no other user accounts.
 It partitions the full hard drive, i.e. it **erases all data without asking** for confirmation.
 ``root`` login is only possible via ``ssh`` and the preseeded ssh keys.
+The hostname is ``ansible.lan``, which may be overwritten using a properly configured dhcp server during the installation process.

 ## SingleUser
 Install a machine, which has a disabled ``root`` account as well as a user-configured admin account.
 During installation we query for:
+  - Hostname
   - Admin user name
   - Admin user password
   - Partitioning of your hard drive
+  - Location where to install grub
-No ssh keys are added to root in this case and login to the admin user is possible both vial ``ssh`` as well as the terminal.
+No ssh keys are added to ``root`` in this case and only login to the admin user is possible.

-## General notes
-These remarks are a collection of notes and ideas and apply to all three installation modes
-- By default the hostname of the new machine is ``ansible``.
-Use a properly setup dhcp server to provide the installed machine with a different hostname.
+Login can be accomplished both via ``ssh`` as well as the terminal.

 # Installed packages
 In all cases the following packages are automatically installed (next to debian minimal):